huggingface/community-events/huggan/README.md

 notebook_login()
 ```

-to login.
 It is recommended to login with your access token that can be found under your HuggingFace profile (icon in the top right corner on [hf.co](http://hf.co/), then Settings -> Access Tokens -> User Access Tokens -> New Token (if you haven't generated one already)

 You can then copy-paste this token to log in locally.